- February 28, 2024

 Free trial: available for 30 days with all the features.
 Then, you need to choose from one of the paid plans—Lite ($15 per month) Plus ($25 per month), Premium ($50 per month), or custom pricing for more than 500 billable clients.

->

-> TMetric is a straightforward, free time tracking app that combines simple project management with basic time tracking.
+TMetric is a straightforward, free time tracking software for freelancers that combines simple freelance project management with basic time tracking.
 It allows you to monitor the progress of work, measure budget and time spent on tasks.

->

-> Automatic time tracking: TMetric tracks time with a one-click timer on every platform you use the tool.
+Automatic time tracking: TMetric tracks time with a one-click timer on every platform you use the tool.
 It also tracks the usage of apps and websites.

 Editing time entries & manual time tracking: You can add time entries manually or edit them.